ProQual CAT1 cable avoidance training with practical locator exercises

 What Is the ProQual CAT1?

-The ProQual CAT1 is a ProQual-accredited cable avoidance qualification and the most rigorous one-day CAT and Genny course available in the UK.
+The ProQual CAT1 is a ProQual-accredited cable avoidance qualification and the most rigorous one-day Genny & CAT course available in the UK.
 Delegates must demonstrate competence against 14 theory criteria and 8 practical criteria before a certificate is issued.
-It is independently assessed by ProQual Accreditations and sits alongside the EUS CAT1 as an alternative accreditation route for operatives working near buried services.
+It is accredited by ProQual Accreditations and externally audited to ensure assessment standards are maintained.
+It sits alongside the EUSR CAT1 as an alternative accreditation route for operatives working near buried services.

 Unlike pass-or-fail percentage tests, the ProQual CAT1 uses a criteria-based competency assessment.
 Every single criterion must be met.
 This makes it the preferred qualification for organisations with the most demanding procurement and H&S frameworks, including those governed by CDM Regulations.